toddgoates/goatsite/README.md

 ### Development server

-Run `ng serve -o` for a dev server.
-This will open up a tab in your browser to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve -o` to start up a dev server.
+This will automatically open up a tab in your browser to `http://localhost:4200/`.
+The app will instantly reload in your browser if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Deployment
-TODO:  Instructions to deploy to AWS will go here...
+TODO:  Coming soon!

 ## License
 This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details